The Best Skinny Fat Exercise, According to Science

 OpenClipart-Vectors from Pixabay and Mohamed Hassan from Pixabay

-Thus, a total maximum of no more than 600 minutes (8, 9) of cardio and resistance exercise per week.
+Thus, a total maximum of no more than 600 minutes (11, 12) of cardio and resistance exercise per week.
 Remember, the human body typically needs one day, at least, of rest each week.
-It is possible to do too much exercise which can lead to metabolic syndrome (14, 15) and hinder regular fat weight loss and health goals.
+Just as it is possible to do too little exercise and experience a slower metabolism (fewer calories burned) and metabolic syndrome (insulin hormone resistance) (17, 18, 39), it is possible to do too much exercise which can lead to a slower metabolism via overtraining syndrome (OTS/burnout)(insulin resistance)(19, 20, 21, 22, 23) and hinder regular fat weight loss and maintenance along with health goals.

 Cardio Intensity